Troubleshooting and Resources

 Common rejection patterns

-- weak problem statement
+- weak problem framing

-- poor scheme fit
+- poor pathway fit

 - insufficient evidence